HMS-Core/hms-dtm-demo-web/README.md

 At last, You can view the reported event on the third-party platform.

 ## License
-dtm sample is licensed under the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+DTM sample for web is licensed under the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0).